we7el/Lookup-App/README.md

 ## Summary

 Suggestions are welcome.
-Please open an issue first to discuss what you would like to change.
+Please open an issue to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)